 For apples that are ready to eat (or dunk in caramel), pick from the outside of the tree.
 Apples on the outer branches ripen first, so work your way in as the season progresses.
-Remember, once you pick an apple it stops the ripening process-so for yummy apples, make sure they’re ready to be picked.
+Remember, once you pick an apple it stops the ripening process—so for the best taste, make sure the fruit is ready to be picked.

 Pick, Don’t Shake

 To properly pick an apple, roll the apple upward off the branch and give a little twist.
 You’ll know the apple is ripe if the stem is easily removed from the spur of the branch.
 Don’t pull the apple straight away from the tree, and never, ever shake the branches.
 Why?
 Even a gentle shake can cause a heap of apples to fall to the ground.
 Without a net, this can give the fruit (or your company) major bruises.
 Plus, it can cause unnecessary food waste.

-Whether you opt for the orchard’s plastic bags or reusable tote, or you bring along a wooden basket for Instagram-worthy photos-be sure to store and stow your apples with care.
+Whether you opt for the orchard’s plastic bags, a reusable tote, or a wooden basket, be sure to store and stow your apples with care.
 Gently place them in your carrying container to avoid bruising.
-Bruised apples rot faster, and will cause the other apples to rot as well.
+Bruised apples rot faster and will cause the other apples to rot as well.
 Here’s how long your fresh produce will last.

 What to Do Next:

 Use Up Your Apples

 After you’ve picked a bushel or two of apples the next question is, what to do with them?
 Fill your kitchen with the aroma of fall by baking your favorite apple desserts or whip up a batch of apple butter.
 But apples aren’t just for sweet treats; incorporate them into your dinner plans with cinnamon-apple pork chops or curried pumpkin apple soup!
 For eating apples on their own, learn how to keep apples from browning!